grafana/mimir/docs/sources/operators-guide/configuring/about-runtime-configuration.md

 ## Ingester instance limits

+The runtime configuration file can be used to dynamically adjust Grafana Mimir ingester instance limits.
+While per-tenant limits are limits applied to each tenant, per-ingester-instance limits are limits applied to each ingester process.
-Grafana Mimir ingesters support limits that are applied per instance, meaning that they apply to each ingester process.
-These limits can be used to ensure individual ingesters are not overwhelmed regardless of any per-tenant limits.
+Ingester limits ensure individual ingesters are not overwhelmed, regardless of any per-tenant limits.
 These limits can be set under the `ingester.instance_limits` block in the global configuration file, with CLI flags, or under the `ingester_limits` field in the runtime configuration file.

-The runtime configuration file can be used to dynamically adjust ingester instance limits.
-While per-tenant limits are limits applied to each tenant, per-ingester-instance limits are limits applied to each ingester process.

 The runtime configuration allows you to override initial values, which is useful for advanced operators who need to dynamically change them in response to changes in ingest or query load.

 Everything under the `instance_limits` section within the [`ingester`]({{< relref "reference-configuration-parameters/#ingester" >}}) block can be overridden via runtime configuration.
-Here is an example portion of runtime configuration that changes the ingester limits:
+The following example shows a portion of the runtime configuration that changes the ingester limits:

 ```yaml
 ingester_limits: